Beam Load Calculator

 Want to learn more?

-Now that you have learned how to calculate beam load capacity by determining the reactions at the supports, perhaps you might also want to learn more about what beam deflection and beam bending is.
+Now that you have learned how to calculate beam load capacity by determining the reactions at the supports, perhaps you might also want to learn more about.

 ▪ Support reaction at A is Rᴀ = 3.3333 lbf